norsez/BDToastAlert/README.md

 ##Features

 BDToastAlert works out of the box.
-However, you can customize it a bit if you like
+However, you can customize it quite a bit if you like with these properties

-- `BDToastVerticalAlignment` defines where the toast should appear on the specified view.
+- `verticalAlignment` defines where the toast should appear on the specified view.
 - `customToastViewClassName` defines the class name of your own custom toast view.

 ###Customizing Toast

 Two ways:

-####By Subclassing
+####Customize by Subclassing (Recommended)
 Though you can start from scratch with a custom UIView for a custom toast view, I recommend subclassing the `BDDefaultToastView` class.
 This is the default view that `BDToastAlert` uses out of the box.

 An example for customizing toast view by subclassing `BDDefaultToastView`.